nosportugal/faast-data-science/README.md

 > **Warning** The exercises are not to be graded.
 The LDSSA expects their students to push their code to their GitHub repo to be graded on their Portal.
 >
 > This is a limitation on our side, so please ignore grading instructions, which involve pushing code to their repo and logging in to their Portal.

+Some of the academy's presentations may not be available to the public.
+So we collected them all and added to the `resources` folder.
+Be sure to check them out as you go through the learning units!

 ## Expectations